DataBassGit/AgentForge/docs/Configs/Agents/CustomAgents.md

 Creating a Custom Agent from the base class is pretty straightforward.
 All you need to do is create a new `Python` class that inherits from the base `Agent` class.

 Once that's set up, you have the freedom to override any of the default methods to fit your specific needs.
-Don't forget to create a corresponding `JSON` file for your agent's prompts; it should be named after your agent class and is case-sensitive.
+Don't forget to create a corresponding `YAML` file for your agent's prompts; it should be named after your agent class and is case-sensitive.
 And just like that, you've got yourself a fully customized agent ready to tackle whatever tasks you throw its way!

 ### Example
 ```python